Tuesday's Scottish Gossip

 National League clubs Gateshead and Yeovil are lining up moves for Rangers winger Josh McPake, who is currently on loan to Queen's Park, with the Ibrox club willing to let the 21-year-old leave this month on a permanent transfer.
 (Football Scotland)

-Go Ahead Eagles centre-half Jay Idzes is close to signing for Aberdeen as the Scottish Premiership club hone in on a pre-contract deal after the clubs failed to agree a transfer fee for the 22-year-old, who they can sign for around £180,000 in training compensation come the summer.
+Go Ahead Eagles centre-half Jay Idzes is close to signing for Aberdeen as they hone in on a pre-contract deal after the clubs failed to agree a transfer fee for the 22-year-old, who the Scottish Premiership club can sign for around £180,000 in training compensation come the summer.
 (Daily Record)

-Go Ahead Eagles sporting director Paul Bosvelt has warned Aberdeen they will not sell defender Jay Idzes on the cheap because he is vital to their hopes of avoiding relegation from the Dutch top flight.
+Go Ahead Eagles sporting director Paul Bosvelt has warned Aberdeen they will not sell Jay Idzes on the cheap because the defender is vital to their hopes of avoiding relegation from the Dutch top flight.
 (Scottish Daily Express)

 Heart of Midlothian will open contract talks with in-form Josh Ginnelly in the near future as they aim to keep the 25-year-old forward at Tynecastle Park beyond the summer, when his current deal expires.
 (Edinburgh Evening News)